shabin5785/docker-learnings/Readme_3.md

 - yaml file can be used with docker compose to create local setup and from version 1.13 can be used in prod with docker swarm

 - docker-compose.yml is default name, use -f option for other files.

+- atleast version 2 for docker compose file is recommended.